Open educational resources: History

 The term "learning object" was coined in 1994 by Wayne Hodgins and quickly gained currency among educators and instructional designers, popularizing the idea that digital materials can be designed to allow easy reuse in a wide range of teaching and learning situations.

 The OER movement originated from developments in open and distance learning (ODL) and in the wider context of a culture of open knowledge, open source, free sharing and peer collaboration, which emerged in the late 20th century.
-OER and Free/Libre Open Source Software (FLOSS), for instance, have many aspects in common, a connection first established in 1998 by David Wiley who coined the term "open content" and introduced the concept by analogy with open source.
+OER and Free/Libre Open Source Software (FLOSS), for instance, have many aspects in common, This connection was first established in 1998 by David Wiley, who coined the term "open content" and introduced the concept by analogy with open source.
 Richard Baraniuk made the same connection independently in 1999 with the founding of the first global OER initiative, Connexions (now called OpenStax CNX).

 The MIT OpenCourseWare project is credited for having sparked a global Open Educational Resources Movement after announcing in 2001 that it was going to put MIT's entire course catalog online and launching this project in 2002.

 Other contemporaneous OER projects include Connexions, which was launched by Richard Baraniuk in 1999 and showcased with MIT OpenCourseWare at the launch of the Creative Commons open licenses in 2002, and the NROC Project, launched by Gary W. Lopez in 2003 that developed the HippoCampus OER site and EdReady personalized learning platform.

 Following an MIT OpenCourseWare conference in Beijing, the China Open Resources for Education (CORE) was established in November 2003.
 CORE's goal was to provide these resources to hundreds of universities in China.
-In a first manifestation of this movement, MIT entered a partnership with Utah State University, where assistant professor of instructional technology David Wiley set up a distributed peer support network for the OCW's content through voluntary, self-organizing communities of interest.
+In a first manifestation of this movement, MIT entered into a partnership with Utah State University, wherein David Wiley, an assistant professor of instructional technology, set up a distributed peer support network for the OCW's content through voluntary, self-organizing communities of interest.

 The community college system was also an early participant in the movement.
 In 2004, the Sofia project was launched by the Foothill-De Anza Community College District with funding support from The William and Flora Hewlett Foundation.
 Content for eight community-college level courses was provided online for free, in what was termed an "open content initiative."

 The term "open educational resources" was first adopted at UNESCO's 2002 Forum on the Impact of Open Courseware for Higher Education in Developing Countries.